 Our Land Stewardship efforts focuses on habitat restoration in our nature preserves and develops and promotes guidelines for private landowners.
 Native tree, shrub, and wildflower plantings are the most common habitat restoration projects.
 Our goal is to enhance bird and wildlife habitat and to protect water resources.

-The Community Farm program models and promotes sustainable agriculture, producing healthy food for the community while enhancing the area with biodiversity and habitat.
-Rushton Farm, uniquely situated within the 86-acre Rushton Woods Preserve, is the centerpiece of the program, hosting a 130 family CSA, myriad school groups, volunteer days, and a "Share the Bounty" program that donates thousands of pounds of fresh food to local food cupboards.
+The Community Farm program models and promotes regenerative agriculture, producing healthy food for the community while enhancing the area with biodiversity and habitat.
+Rushton Farm hosts a 130-family Community Supported Agriculture program, myriad school groups, volunteer days, and a "Share the Bounty" program that donates thousands of pounds of fresh food to local food cupboards.

 With over 190 stream miles in Willistown Conservation Trust’s focus area, including the headwaters of Ridley, Crum and Darby Creeks, the goal of the Trust's Watershed Protection Program is to ensure the long-term health of these streams through monitoring, restoration, and best management practices.